CAFuser: Condition-Aware Multimodal Fusion for Robust Semantic Perception of Driving Scenes: Experiments

 \subsection{Ablation Studies}

+We perform all our ablations on MUSES due to its diverse real-world conditions and high-quality panoptic annotations.

-\PAR{Feature Adapter:} We ablate the effect of our proposed feature adapter and CAF module in~\cref{table:abl:modules}.
-Using a shared backbone (row 3) significantly reduces the number of parameters (-55\%) compared with our baseline (row 2), but also results in a significant performance drop (-0.9\% PQ).
+\PAR{Feature Adapter:} We ablate the effect of our proposed feature adapter and CAF module in~\cref{table:abl:modules} where we first create a strong baseline (row 2) by training OneFormer with the 4 parallel backbones proposed by MUSES.
+Using a shared backbone (row 3) significantly reduces the number of parameters (-55\%), but also results in a significant performance drop (-0.9\% PQ).
 Adding our proposed feature adapter (row 4) gains back all the lost performance (+0.9\% PQ) while still having less than half of the original parameters.
 Adding our CAF module (row 5) gains another 0.4\% in PQ, surpassing the performance of the larger, baseline model.

 \PAR{CAA Fusion:} We conduct an ablation study to evaluate the impact of our CAA fusion method.
 As shown in Table~\ref{tab:abl:caa}, we compare four fusion strategies: mean, random weights, learned weights, and CAA Fusion, which dynamically predicts modality weights using the CT.
 For the basic method that takes a simple mean over all modalities, we can see a large improvement of +1\% PQ when adding the adapter (row 2) to the no-adapter baseline, highlighting the benefit of adapting features before fusion.
 Random fusion, where weights are randomly assigned to each modality, underperformed with a PQ of 58.5\%.
 Learning static weights for each modality, without considering environmental conditions, reaches a similar performance to the mean fusion.
 Finally, our proposed CAA Fusion, which dynamically adjusts weights based on the CT, outperforms all other strategies with a PQ of 59.4\%, demonstrating the effectiveness of adapting the fusion process to environmental conditions.